SanjayPrabhakaran/srijagannatha-panchanga/README.md

 ## Solution

-Javascript and HTML has been chosen as the best development platform for this utility.
+Javascript, HTML5 and CSS3 has been chosen as the best development platform for this utility.
 Effort is made to keep each file at optimal minimal size(Current limit under 1MB) to enable to run on as many mobile devices.

 ## How to install the package